Charline von Heyl (b. 1960, Germany)

 Charline von Heyl was born in Germany in 1960 and has lived in the United States since 1996.
 She studied painting in Hamburg and Düsseldorf and participated in the Cologne-based art scene in the 1980s.
 She currently divides her time between New York, NY and Marfa, TX.

 Von Heyl's first survey show was at Le Consortium, Dijon in 2009.
 Her first U.S. museum show was at the Dallas Museum of Art in 2005 and her first US survey was at the Institute of Contemporary Art in Philadelphia in 2011.

-Von Heyl's works are in the collections of the Musee d'Art Moderne de la Ville de Paris; the Tate, London; the Museum of Contemporary Art, Los Angeles; the Hammer, Los Angeles; the Museum of Modern Art, New York; and the San Francisco Museum of Modern Art, among others.
+Von Heyl's works are in the collections of the Musee d'Art Moderne de la Ville de Paris; the Tate, London; the Museum of Contemporary Art, Los Angeles; the Hammer, Los Angeles; the Museum of Modern Art, New York; The Guggenheim Museum, New York; the Institute of Contemporary Art, Boston; and the San Francisco Museum of Modern Art, among others.